maddie480/ExtendedVariantMode/README.md

 *   **Upside Down**: this flips the game upside down.
 Much like the Mirror Mode variant, but vertically.
 *   **Hyperdash Speed** and **Wallbouncing Speed**: controls the speed of hyperdashes (stacks up with X speed) or wallboucing (stacks up with jump height)
 *   **Explode Launch Speed**: Modifies the speed given by bumpers, puffer fish and respawning seekers.
 You can also choose to **disable super boosts** that you get by holding away from the explosion.
+*   **Wall Sliding Speed**: Modifies the speed Madeline gets when sliding on a wall.
+She usually slows down for a bit while friction particles appear, but you can make her accelerate instead!

 *   **Boost Multiplier**: Makes the speed you get from jumping from a moving block smaller or bigger.
 You can also _invert_ the direction of that boost.